mploed/ddd-strategic-design-spring-boot/README.md

 Patterns.
 This is the reason why you will find some logic in Controllers that should be placed in other classes in a real-world application or the reason why I use database IDs for a general purpose.

+Also keep in mind that some of the Context Mapping Patterns _not_ best practices but are things that are found in existing, historically grown applications.
+Context Mapping is mostly a way to look at _existing_ solutions and this code example is an existing solution that has some intentionally built in issues.

 A good starting point for your analysis is the CreditApplicationController in credit-application as it implements the main workflow.